josiahjswab/slack-bot/README.md

 > **/standup**
 - To trigger the standup dialog.
-- A survey form will appear with three stand up questions for the students to submit to the staff.
+- A survey form will appear with three standup questions for the students to submit to the staff.
 Students can cancel the form and be prompted to remember to submit later on in the day.
-- All submitted stand ups will be cleared from cache at 11:59pm.
+- All submitted standups will be cleared from cache at 11:59pm.

 ## Back End

-Loopback used for server setup.
+Loopback is used for server setup.
 Please view common/models folder for models/relationships.

 ### Authorizing Google Authenticated Users
 1. Create a new user associated with your Google account: